 Engagement

-Federally recognized Tribes are sovereign nations exercising government-to-government engagement with the United States.
+Federally recognized Indian Tribes are sovereign nations exercising government-to-government engagement with the United States.
 These engagements can take the form of either informal dialogue or legally required consultation.
 The Bureau of Safety and Environmental Enforcement (BSEE) Tribal Liaison Officer serves as the bureau official for BSEE’s National Tribal Engagement Program and primary point of contact with Tribes, Alaska Native Claims Settlement Act (ANCSA) Corporations, and the Native Hawaiian Community.

 The ancestors of today’s Tribes occupied vast areas of land and depended on nearby ocean resources, even prior to both sea level rise at the end of the last ice age and interaction with the U.S. government.
 BSEE activities are proposed and conducted in the OCS.
-Many Indigenous Peoples have historical and cultural ties to areas where BSEE activities are proposed and conducted although they may no longer be physically located near the area.
+Many Indigenous Peoples have historical ties to areas where BSEE activities are proposed and conducted although they may no longer be physically located near the area.
 It is important to note the impact that the history of Federal law and policy has had on Tribal access to ancestral lands.
 Policies such as the Indian Removal Act of 1830 resulted in mass removal of Native Americans from their lands.
 These types of actions continue to have long-lasting impacts on Tribes and their relationship with the Federal government.

 -